MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-submissions.md

 ## App submission checklist

 Here are the details that you can provide when creating your app submission, with links to more info.

-> [!IMPORTANT]
-> This section has been updated to reflect the latest functionality, which we are in the process of rolling out to all developer accounts.
-You may not see all of the options described here until we complete this rollout.

 Items that you are required to provide or specify are noted below.
 Some areas are optional, or have default values provided that you can change as desired.